Architecture Intermediate 12 min

 Introduction

-This article details the production implementation of the Shared Kernel in BlueRobin, focusing on type safety, immutability, and enforcing DDD rules at the compiler level.
+This article details the production implementation of our Shared Kernel, focusing on type safety, immutability, and enforcing DDD rules at the compiler level.

 Why a Shared Kernel?